-In August 2007, our Board of Directors ("the Board") authorized a plan to repurchase our outstanding shares of common stock dependent on market conditions, share price and other factors.
-In January 2016, the Board authorized an additional \$200 million in future repurchases under the plan, and as of December 31, 2017, the total amount available for repurchase under the plan was \$142.8 million.
+In August 2007, our Board of Directors (the "Board") authorized a plan to repurchase our outstanding shares of common stock dependent on market conditions, share price and other factors.
+In January 2016, the Board authorized an additional \$200 million in future repurchases under the plan, and as of December 31, 2018, the total amount available for repurchase under the plan was \$101.4 million.
 No expiration has been specified for this plan.
-Since the inception of the plan, and through December 31, 2017, we have repurchased approximately 11.1 million shares of common stock at a total cost of \$307.2 million at an average price of \$27.57.
-We plan to continue to execute authorized repurchases from time to time under the plan, although we decreased share repurchases during 2017 as compared to 2016, as we accumulated cash to pay down the indebtedness incurred to finance the DTS acquisition.
+Since the inception of the plan, and through December 31, 2018, we have repurchased approximately 13.3 million shares of common stock at a total cost of \$348.6 million at an average price of \$26.25.
+We plan to continue to execute authorized repurchases from time to time under the plan.

-In 2015, we paid quarterly dividends of \$0.20 per share in each of March, May, August and December.
+In both 2018 and 2017, we paid quarterly dividends of \$0.20 per share in each of March, June, September and December.
 In 2016, we paid quarterly dividends of \$0.20 per share in each of March, June, September and November.
-In 2017, we paid quarterly dividends of \$0.20 per share in each of March, June, September and December.